Spiro Xega: Birthplace and his artistic inspiration

-He was born in Lavdar (center of commune of Opar) on 15 June 1861.
-In that time Korça was well known for the rich heritage of the popular art of Byzantine culture of the period of David Selenica.
-The area where he grew up, was a very attractive source for this artist.
-His education was not based on artistic studies but all of the techniques of paint he was able to absorb by practice and observation, achieving to create very expressive and originals figures.
-The beautiful nature of his native land and people, brave and hardworking, let strong impressions in the memory of this young man and became later primary models in his beautiful patriotic tableaus, portraits and compositions and other masterly reproductions from nature and photos.
+Spiro was born in Lavdar (center of commune of Opar) on 15 June 1861.
+During the time of David Selenica, 17th century – 18th century, Korça was well known for its rich heritage of art from Byzantine culture.
+The area where he grew up was a major source of inspiration for him.
+Despite not being formally educated in artistic studies, through practice and observation, he was able to create very expressive and original figures.
+The beautiful nature of his native land and the brave and hardworking people had a lasting impression in the memory of this young man and became later primary models in his beautiful patriotic tableaus, portraits and other masterly reproductions from nature and photos.

 When he was 14 years old he was joined by his father, and left with many other compatriots to Istanbul.
 He went three times to Istanbul but there he did not acquire any property and never forgot his native country, that beautiful and gorgeous nature where the warriors of freedom used to repose.

 Painter’s technique

-The beautiful art of paint and the first brush speckles he made, were in the restoration of The Blue Mosque and other churches in Istanbul.
-There he had contacts and a very profitable experience from many professional explorers of paint art and contemporaries in the world.
-New viewpoints were opened to him after the visits he paid to the art galleries of Istanbul, Vienna, Belgrade and Athens.
-From there he brought the oil technique, oil colors, and his first creations together with his impressions.
-We find paintings of this artist painted on plywood, tin, silk and pig leather.
-He also knew the technique of murals.
-He also did wood models (ships) and tapestries.

-From where he took the basics of form and color?
-From our evidences it is clear that he took them from three methods: models and photography, iconography and nature.
-He did not study about iconography but he left proof of 15 icons in the Art Museum, Korça.
+His early work included restoration projects at the Blue Mosque and other churches in Istanbul.
+During this period, he was exposed to contemporary approaches to painting and conservation practice.
+He also visited art galleries in Istanbul, Vienna, Belgrade, and Athens, which influenced his artistic development.
+He worked with oil painting techniques and produced works on a variety of materials, including plywood, metal, silk, and leather.
+His practice also included mural painting, as well as the creation of wooden ship models and tapestries.
+His artistic approach drew on multiple sources, including observational study, photography, iconography, and nature.
+Although he did not undertake formal training in iconography, 15 icons attributed to him are held in the Art Museum in Korçë.